hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 - Drag the ODataSource from the tree to the Resource and rename it SalesOrderOData

 ![Connect OData](images/neptune-app-designer-odata.jpg)

+- With the `SalesOrderData` service selected on the right of the screen select the oData source `SalesOrder` from the list

 - Drag the RestAPI from the tree to Resource and rename it to TriggerPowerAutomate